Religious Education

 The Implementation of our RE Curriculum

 RE is a core subject taught across the school on a weekly basis.
-We teach a rich and deep curriculum based on the Blackburn Diocesan Board of Education's curriculum and supplemented with units from SACRE.
+We teach a rich and deep curriculum based units provided from SACRE.
 The majority - about 60% - of our RE teaching is based on the Christian faith but every year group spends time learning about other faiths, visiting other places of worship and comparing Christian festivals with those of other religions.
 This syllabus, approved in line with the law, by the Agreed Syllabus Conference, SACRE and the Local Authority, explains all the requirements for the RE curriculum in Lancashire schools.
 It outlines statutory requirements and also the programmes of study for each key stage.

 Our RE teaching is based on an inquiry-based approach.
 This starts with a question or problem that the children then have to apply themselves to answer.
 Learning experiences include: roleplay, discussion, art, interactive resources, visitors and visits to places of worship.